Patrick-McKeever/sentimentAnalysis/README.md

 ## Data

-Based on the well-known IMDB review dataset, available in the 'data' directory.
+Based on the well-known IMDB review dataset, available in the `data` directory.

 ## Results